peterhinch/micropython-async/v3/docs/TUTORIAL.md

 At heart all interfaces between `uasyncio` and external asynchronous events rely on polling.
 Hardware requiring a fast response may use an interrupt.
 But the interface between the interrupt service routine (ISR) and a user task will be polled.
-For example the ISR might trigger an `Event` or set a global flag, while a task awaiting the outcome polls the object each time it is scheduled.
+For example the ISR might set a global flag with the task awaiting the outcome polling the flag each time it is scheduled.
+This is explicit polling.

-Polling may be effected in two ways, explicitly or implicitly.
-The latter is performed by using the `stream I/O` mechanism which is a system designed for stream devices such as UARTs and sockets.
+Polling may also be effected implicitly.
+This is performed by using the `stream I/O` mechanism which is a system designed for stream devices such as UARTs and sockets.

+There are hazards involved with approaches to interfacing ISR's which appear to avoid polling.
+See [the IRQ_EVENT class](./DRIVERS.md#6-irq_event) for details.
+This class is a thread-safe way to implement this interface with efficient implicit polling.

  At its simplest explicit polling may consist of code like this:
 ```python
 async def poll_my_device():
     global my_flag  # Set by device ISR